freewili/freewili_webdocs/docs/gui-screen-buttons-and-lights/displaying-images.md

 # Displaying Images

-FREE-WiLi allows you to display images on the screen.
-FREE-WiLi has some built in images but a more interesting user interface can be done with custom images.
+FREE-WILi allows you to display images on the screen.
+FREE-WILi has some built in images but a more interesting user interface can be done with custom images.

-Custom images can be loaded into the FREE-WiLi display processor file system.
+Custom images can be loaded into the FREE-WILi display processor file system.
 Then, using the API they can be displayed on command.
 They images should be stored in the "images" directory.

-Custom images first must be converted to the FREE-WiLi Image format.
+Custom images first must be converted to the FREE-WILi Image format.
 This is basically a bitmap that is compatible with the 565 color display used.
 The direct compatibility allows fast display of images without any runtime conversion.

 A python script is written called fw_image.py that can convert a jpg or png to a FWI file.
-A FWI file is the image file you will download to FREE-WiLi.
+A FWI file is the image file you will download to FREE-WILi.

 ***Syntax of fw_image.py:***